Learn how to support a loved one if he is experiencing misfortune.

 – 9-

-There is no single way to grieve, and there is no single way to comfort.
+There are many different ways to grieve and many different ways to comfort.
 What helps one person does not help another, and what helps today may not help tomorrow.

-As children, we were taught to follow the golden rule; treat others the way you want to be treated.
-But when someone near you is suffering, you need to follow the platinum rule; treat others the way they would like to be treated.
+As children, we were taught to follow the golden rule; Treat people how you would like to be treated.
+But when someone near you is suffering, you must abide by the platinum rule: treat people how they want to be treated.
 Catch signs and react with understanding, or better yet, react with action.

 – 10 –

 Concrete actions help because while not solving the problem, they nevertheless reduce the damage from it.
-“Some things in life cannot be fixed.
-But they have to be lived through, ”says psychotherapist Megan Devine.
-Even little things like holding a person’s hand can help.
+“Some issues in life are unfixable.
+But they must be lived through, ”says psychotherapist Megan Devine.
+Even little things like holding a person's hand can help.

 Adapted and translated by Wiki Avenue Staff